 Going camping is a lot like Christmas shopping.

-You start with a list, check it twice, and check items off as they are completed and when you’re done, you go back through and make triply sure you didn’t miss anything!
+You start with a list, check it twice, and check items off as they are completed, and when you’re done, you go back through and make doubly sure you didn’t miss anything!

 At least that’s how I feel when I get ready for a camping trip with my family.
-Although I prefer to keep it super simple with our camping food (more on that later), I do enjoy camping in a cabin.
+Although I prefer to keep our camping food super simple, I enjoy camping in a cabin.
 Some would call it “glamping,” although if that were the case, a one-room cabin with one electric plug would most certainly be a low rung on that multi-tiered ladder!

-Regardless of whether you camp or glamp, the process is still the same: Make a list.
+Regardless of whether you camp or glamp, planning your easy camping menu is still the same: Make a list.
 Pack your stuff.
-Eat Real Food.
+Eat real food.
 Have a great time!

 What are easy meals to take camping?

-Easy Camping Breakfast: Nitrate-free bacon and whole-grain biscuits on the griddle for a delicious breakfast sandwich; fresh strawberries, blueberries, and watermelon; coffee and water.
+Easy Camping Foods for Breakfast: Nitrate-free bacon and Whole-Grain Biscuits on the griddle for a delicious breakfast sandwich; fresh strawberries, blueberries, and watermelon; coffee and water.
+Bagels and cream cheese are another easy camping breakfast.

-Super Easy Camping Lunch: Peanut butter (here’s my homemade nut butter) sandwiches on whole-grain sandwich bread; apples; raisins; pretzels; water.
+Super Easy Camping Lunch: Peanut butter (here’s my Homemade Nut Butter recipe) sandwiches on Whole-Wheat Sourdough Sandwich Bread; apples; raisins; pretzels; trail-mix; water.

-BBQ chicken/steak; campfire potatoes (or sweet potatoes); side dishes of grilled corn on the cob and onions/peppers (wrap in foil packs).
+Easy Camping Menu for Dinner: Skip the hot dogs and enjoy BBQ chicken or steak with Homemade BBQ Sauce; campfire potatoes (or sweet potatoes); side dishes of grilled corn on the cob and onions/peppers (wrap in foil packs).
 Grill the potatoes on the campfire.
 A vegetarian option can be black bean burgers rather than meat if you prefer.

 Camping Dessert: Lots of s’mores!
 The ultimate camping comfort food!

 Remember, there was a lot of reasoning behind this menu…keep it simple!
-Think about camping food your family likes to eat.
-Make camping food selections which will allow you to save as much space as possible.
+Think about camping food ideas that your family likes to eat.
+Choose easy camping meal ideas that will allow you to save as much space as possible.

-- We could have had french toast or pancakes… but then we’d have to bring eggs, syrup, and milk.
+- We could have had French toast or pancakes… but then we’d have to bring eggs, maple syrup, and milk.

 - Or we could have done an egg scramble or a breakfast burrito with hash browns on the cast iron skillet… but then we’d have to bring eggs and worry about them breaking.